nielsenjared/nielsenjared.github.io/content/blog/data-structure-graph-topological-sort/index.md

 So if something is _cyclic_, it is "occurring in cycles; regularly repeated."

-And if something is _acyclic_, it's the opposite of that, meaning
+And if something is _acyclic_, it's the opposite of that, meaning it does not occur in cycles.

-Let's put this together: what is a directed acylcic graph, or DAG?
-It's a graph that...
+What does it mean if a graph is directed?

+The edges of a directed graph "point" in a direction from one vertex to another.

+TODO GRAPHIC?

-### What is a topological sort?
+### What is a Topological Sort?

-There are a lot of popular analogies to explain topological sort.
+There are a lot of popular analogies to explain topological sort, such as tasks that must be executed in a specific order or a list of skills and their prerequisites.
-TODO

 My favorite analogy is the one used by Corment et al in [Introduction to Algorithms](TODO), in which Professor Bumstead is getting dressed for work.
 After bathing, Prof Bumstead opens his closet to select the following garments: